Alex17319/Design/README.md

 ## FLASC Quiz Nights

 Advertising for Quiz Nights in 2023 and 2024.
 Trivia cards were printed and handed out to advertise the quiz night.
-Animated TV slides were made each, showing the same trivia cards (low-res/low-framerate gifs are shown below).
+Animated TV slides were made each year, showing the same trivia cards (low-res/low-framerate GIFs are shown below).
 Static TV slides or instagram posts were also made each year, e.g. for screens that couldn't support showing a video.

 <img src="FLASC - Quiz Night 2023/Animated-slide v3.1-mini.gif" width="49.5%"/> <img src="FLASC - Quiz Night 2024/Animated-slide-mini.gif" width="49.5%"/>